 This cheesecake has been a huge success at the bakery since its introduction.
-It is a lovely dessert for an autumn dinner party.
-I love to make cheesecakes when I’m entertaining because they can be made one to two days in advance, before guests even arrive.–Allysa Torey
+It’s a lovely dessert for an autumn dinner party.
+I love to make cheesecakes when I’m entertaining because they can be made one to two days in advance, long before guests even arrive.–Allysa Torey

 Pumpkin Cheesecake with Gingersnap Pecan Crust Recipe

 - Quick Glance

 - 2 H, 35 M

 - For the crust

 - 1 stick (4 ounces) unsalted butter, melted